mattiasrunge/api.io/README.md

 let myApi = api.register("myApi", {
     CONST_VALUE: 1,
     notApi: () => {
+        // Only exported functions will be included in the exposed API },
+    notApiGen: function*() {
-        // Only generator functions will be included in the exposed API },
+        // Only exported generator functions will be included in the exposed API },
-    sum: function*(session, a, b) {
+    sum: api.export((session, a, b) => {
+        // Exported function included in the exposed API return a + b;
+    }),
+    sumGen: api.export(function*(session, a, b) {
-        return a + b;
+        // Exported generator function included in the exposed API return a + b;
-    }
+    })
 });

 let run = co.wrap(function*() {